pmerg/ExtractPGN/README.md

 It is **very expensive** and it only works for Windows.
 Furthermore, the database is in the Chessbase format, you will need the Chessbase software to load the games.

 This project provides your a workflow to build your own mega database in the PGN format.
 The workflow allows you to download new games from the Internet.
-Your database will be fresh and modern.
+You can also filter your games by names, year, results etc. Your database will be fresh and modern.

 You should use this project: